 - A subsidy to organise networking events (in Dutch) such as masterclasses, workshops or conferences.

 The conditions are different for each instrument.
 Consult the instruments above (via the provided links) for more information.
 You can use the SME self-assessment tool to check if your organisation fits the criteria of an SME.

 How to apply?

-You can apply for the 2021 MIT-scheme from 20 April 2021.
-Application periods for the different instruments vary (in Dutch).
-You can apply to one of the regional offices of the Netherlands Enterprise Agency (RVO) or to the national office.
-The 2021 Loketwijzer (in Dutch) helps you to find the correct office for your application.
+You cannot apply for this scheme at the moment.
+You could apply for the 2021 MIT-scheme from 20 April 2021.
+Application periods for the different instruments vary (in Dutch), but all have been closed for 2021.
+You could apply to one of the regional offices of the Netherlands Enterprise Agency (RVO) or to the national office.
+The 2021 Loketwijzer (in Dutch) helps you to find the correct office.
 You need eHerkenning level 2+ to apply.